sg893052/sonic-buildimage/manageability/SONiC_Default_Configuration.md

-To perform the *default interface* configuration operation, the user has to issue the corresponding KLISH command.
+To perform the *default interface* configuration operation, the user has to issue the appropriate KLISH command.

 ```
 admin@sonic:~$ sonic-cli